rawengaard/IRIS/README.md

 An Arduino registers input.
 The buttons have led strips that will light up when the button is activated.
 The Arduino communicates with a computer, which uses Processing to play different sounds for each button.
-This is an acticity toy for children, 1-6 years old.
+This is an activity toy for children, 1-6 years old.